jenvuon/costco-regression-model/README.md

 A regression-based forecasting project that predicts **Costco's quarterly revenue** using historical financial data and seasonal dummy variables.

-Developed as part of **AFM 244 – Data Analytics** at the University of Waterloo.

 ## Project Overview

 This project analyzes Costco's quarterly revenue from **2011 Q4 to 2025 Q4** and builds multiple linear regression models to determine how seasonality affects revenue.